Label: Twilight Time/ Region: All / Released: May, 2012 and March 10, 2015 (4K remaster)

 Synopsis: Based on Jules Verne’s science-fiction novel, Professor Lindenbrook takes his intrepid party on a journey to the Earth’s core where they encounter prehistoric monsters and all sorts of hazards along the way.

-Special Features: Isolated Stereo Music Track / 8-page colour booklet with liner notes by film historian Julie Kirgo / Limited to 3,000 copies / Available exclusively from Screen Archives Entertainment
+Special Features: Audio commentary track with actress Diane Baker, Bernard Herrmann biographer Steven C. Smith, and producer Nick Redman / Isolated Stereo Music Track / 8-page colour booklet with liner notes by film historian Julie Kirgo / Limited to 5,000 copies / Available exclusively from Screen Archives Entertainment

 The fifties enjoyed a mini-wave of Jules Verne tales, spanning Disney’s 20,000 Leagues Under The Sea (1954), Michael Todd’s Around The World In 80 Days (1956), and RKO’s From The Earth To The Moon (1958).
 The combination of otherworldly / exotic travelogue tales with dabs of science-fiction and adventurous intrigue certainly made Verne’s classic works suitable for the big screen, so it seemed natural that 20th Century Fox would deliver the underworld of planet Earth in multi-track stereo and Cinemascope.